retlawrose/panoptes_snmp/README.md

 ## Contribute

 We welcome issues, questions, and pull requests - please have a look at [contributing](Contributing.md) to see how to do so.

+## Author
+* Varun Varma: vvarun@oath.com

 ## Maintainers
-* Varun Varma: vvarun@oath.com
+* network-automation@verizonmedia.com

 ## License
 This project is licensed under the terms of the [BSD](LICENSE-BSD) open source license.
 Please refer to [LICENSE](LICENSE) for the full terms.

 ## Credits
 Please refer to the [CREDITS file](CREDITS.md) for a full list of credits.